acfr/cam_lidar_calibration/README.md

 ### 4. Subsequent samples of the chessboard

 For every other capture, place the chessboard in different configurations and positions and take as many samples as you need.
-Again, before capturing the sample make sure to leave the scene after placing the board.
+Before capturing the sample make sure you or whoever is moving the board is not in the scene after placing the board in its new pose.

 You can always discard the last captured sample by pressing 'Discard Sample' button if the board dimension error is not low.

-**Number and variation of poses**: We recommend that you capture at least 20 poses (more is better) with at least a 1-2m distance range (from lidar centre) between closest and farthest poses.
+**Number and variation of poses**: We recommend that you capture at least 10-20 poses with at least a 1-2m distance range (from lidar centre) between closest and farthest poses.
 Below lists some guidelines.

 - Spread the poses out in the calibration range, covering the width of the image field of view.
 For our specific VLP-16 and Baraja Spectrum Scan lidars, we had a range of 1.7m - 4m and 2.1m - 5m respectively.